Birria Tacos

 Black Bean Chili

-This easy and comforting black bean chili is rich, full of warm chili spices, and fast enough to pull together on a busy weeknight.
+This easy and comforting black bean chili is rich, full of warm chili spices, and perfect for a busy weeknight.

 The Best Homemade Chili Recipe